Brady, Buccaneers bounce back with 46-23 win over Panthers

 Chris Godwin had 92 yards receiving for the Buccaneers (7-3), who swept the season series and handed the Panthers (3-7) their fifth straight loss.

-The Buccaneers arrived in Charlotte just before midnight Saturday after their team plane was delayed 6 1/2 hours because of mechanical issues.
-Jones fumbled on the team’s second play from scrimmage, leading to a Carolina touchdown.
-But Brady and company regrouped and was dominant the rest of the way scoring on nine straight possessions against a helpless Panthers defense.
+It was the worst loss of Rhule’s brief NFL coaching career, one that he called “unbelievably disappointing” and “unacceptable.”

 Teddy Bridgewater threw for two touchdowns and ran for another before leaving in the fourth quarter with a right knee injury.
 P.J.
-Walker finished up at quarterback.
+Walker finished up at quarterback and was not effective.

 Despite the Bucs scoring a season-high 46 points, Brady was far from perfect.